sidharthv96/blog/content/posts/selfemployment.md

 ## Less Taxes

-> In this world nothing can be said to be certain, except death and taxes.
->
-> - Benjamin Franklin

 As a Full time employee, the company cuts the taxes before they pay the salary.
 But when self employed, we have pre-tax money to spend.